brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 In practice, the MoE selects for each token in the text a possibly different combination of experts.
 When $$g_i(x)=0$$ for a given expert $$i$$, then $$f_i(x)$$ is not computed.
 Note that, by picking only top-$$k$$ experts per iteration, one can increase the number of experts without incurring an aditional computational overhead, leading to **great MoE scaling** properties.

-Modern large-scale MoEs are based on the ideas of sparsity, conditional computing, data- and model- parallelism.
-MoEs became a direct replacement of feed-forward networks, enabling scaling of pre-existent architectures, as we will see next.
+Modern large-scale MoEs are based on the ideas of sparsity, conditional computing, where MoEs became a direct replacement of feed-forward modules in order to increase scaling of pre-existent architectures, as we will see next.

 ### 2017 [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538)

-Here the authors focus on an recursive LSTM struture that replaces the feed forward network with the MoE structure.
-The objective is to do text processing (and translation) with thousands of MoEs, totalling 137B parameters:
+This work presented a recursive LSTM struture, where the the feed-forward network was replaced with an MoE structure.
+The objective was to do text processing (and translation) with thousands of MoEs, totalling 137B parameters:

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/MoE_2017_Dean.png"/>

 #### Processing and batching

-**The MoE is called once for each position in the text, selecting a potentially different combination of experts at each position.**.
-Because this leads to a very small GPU utilization ("Shrinking Batch Problem"), they suggest using a very large batch size to overcome this.
+**The MoE is called once for each position in the text, selecting a potentially different combination of experts at each position.** Because this leads to a very small GPU utilization (**"Shrinking Batch Problem"**), they suggest using a very large batch size to overcome it.

 #### Parallelism and Hierarchical MoEs

-To enable parallelism, the authors implement **data and model parallelism** where they "distribute the standard layers of the model and the gating network according to conventional data-parallel schemes, but keep only one shared copy of each expert.
+To enable parallelism, the authors implement **data and model parallelism** where they "distribute the standard layers of the model and the gating network according to conventional data-parallel schemes, but keep only one shared copy of each expert".

 Although they tested thousands of experts, if the number of experts is very large, the authors can reduce the branching factor by using a two-level hierarchical MoE.
 A **hierarchical MoE** is a structure were a primary gating network chooses a sparse weighted combination of experts, where each expert is by itself a MoE with its own gating network.
 In the case of a hierarchical MoE (Section B), the primary gating network employs data parallelism, and the secondary MoEs employ model parallelism.
 Each secondary MoE resides on one device."

-#### Improvement specific to language models: convolutionality
+#### Improvements specific to language models: convolutionality

 When applied to a language task, they take advantage of **Convolutionality** where each expert if applied to the same time step, recursively.
 This allows one to apply the MoE to all the time steps together as one big batch, increasing the size of the input batch by a factor of the number of unrolled time steps.